blofse/sonar/README.md

 ./initial_start '***'
 ```
 This will setup two containers:
-* atlassian-bitbucket-mysql - a container to store your bb db data
+* sonar-postgres - a container to store your sonar db data
-* atlassian-bitbucket - the container containing the bb server
+* sonar - the container containing the sonar server

 ## (optional) setting up as a service